mohannaddQA/resty/README.md

 2. **Form:**

 - Allows users to input the API URL and choose an HTTP method (GET, POST, PUT, DELETE).
 - When the user submits the form:
-     - A mock API response is generated with sample data.
+  - Sends an API request to the specified URL with the chosen HTTP method using Axios.
-     - The response and selected request parameters are stored in the App component's state.
+  - Displays the response and selected request parameters in the Results component.

 3. **Results:**